Assistive Animals in the Workplace

 - The type of assistance that the service animal would provide at the workplace (such as a physical task or providing emotional support).

-- The animal would pose an undue hardship (a significant difficulty or expense, considering the employer’s resources) on the employer.
+- Bring your assistive animal to the workplace would pose an undue hardship (a significant difficulty or expense, considering your employer’s resources) on your employer.
 The “undue hardship” defense can be difficult for an employer to prove because the burden must be significant.

 4. Can an employer require me to provide documentation showing that my assistive animal is “certified” or professionally trained?

-Your employer may, however, request medical certification from your doctor, certifying that you have a disability and need the assistive animal as a reasonable accommodation for your disability.
+Your employer may, however, request medical certification from your doctor which certifies that you have a disability and need the assistive animal as a reasonable accommodation for your disability.

 6. My employer denied my request to have my assistive animal at work because a coworker is allergic.
 Is that a valid reason for a denial?

 Not necessarily.
-The employer has a responsibility to make a good faith effort to accommodate both you and the employee with an allergy.
-The employer could take measures such as installing an air purifier, or assigning you and your assistive animal, or your allergic coworker, to a private, enclosed workspace.
+Your employer has a responsibility to make a good faith effort to accommodate both you and your employee with an allergy.
+Your employer could take measures such as installing an air purifier, or assigning you and your assistive animal, or your allergic coworker, to a private, enclosed workspace.

 7. My employer said that some people in the office might be afraid of dogs.
 Is that a valid reason for a denial?